cagilalsac/RMSCTIS/ReadMe.txt

 (or this can be defined as copying the properties which have columns in the entity related table from entity class to the model class).

+7.4) If the view that the model will be used requires formatted or extra data, new properties should be added to the model class and set in the related service's methods.

-7.4) Within the model classes, DisplayName data annotations (attributes) must be defined above the properties which will be used in the related views.
+7.5) Within the model classes, DisplayName data annotations (attributes) must be defined above the properties which will be used in the related views.

-8) In the MVC layer, the views should be edited according to the view's model such that the model properties for user interaction should be used.
+7.6) In the MVC layer, the views should be edited according to the view's model such that the model properties for user interaction should be used.

-9) The default MVC route is: controller/action/id? (? means optional), for example a request to the Users controller's List action can be sent by writing https://localhost:7275/Users/List in the address of a browser or creating a link in a view using the HTML anchor tag such that <a href="/Users/List">User List</a>.
+The default MVC route is: controller/action/id? (? means optional), for example a request to the Users controller's GetList action can be sent by writing https://localhost:7275/Users/GetList in the address of a browser or creating a link in a view using the HTML anchor tag such that <a href="/Users/GetList">User List</a>.
 Instead of HTML, HTML Helpers or Tag Helpers should be used.
 For example, another request to the Users controller's Details action can be sent by writing https://localhost:7275/Users/Details/6 in the address of a browser or creating a link in a view using the